hdungz/Arkanoid/README.md

 This is a classic Arkanoid game developed in Java as a final project for an Object-Oriented Programming course.
 The project demonstrates the implementation of OOP principles and design patterns through a feature-rich, playable game.

 ---
+## Key Features

+* *Classic Gameplay:* Control a paddle, destroy bricks, and collect items.
+* *Power-ups:* A variety of power-ups including Expand Paddle, Laser Gun,StickyPaddle and Pierce Ball.
+* *Score & Currency System:* Accumulate scores and collect Coins during gameplay.
+* *In-Game Shop:* Use Coins to purchase new skins for the paddle and ball.
+* *Multiple Levels:* Progress through various levels with increasing difficulty and challenges.
+* *Multithreading:* Utilizes a multithreaded model to ensure smooth, lag-free game performance.
+* *OOP Techniques:* Fully applies core OOP principles and common Design Patterns.

 ##  How to Play